Lupton family: Sir Charles Lupton

 Charles Lupton (1855–1935), Francis III's fourth son was educated at Leeds Grammar School, Rugby School and Trinity College, Cambridge where he read history.
 He qualified as a solicitor in 1881 practising mainly at Dibb & Co, which became Dibb Lupton.
 In 1888 he married his brother's sister in law, Katharine Ashton who was one of the founders of the Leeds Ladies Luncheon Club in 1923.
 He was elected to the board of management of Leeds General Infirmary and in 1900 was treasurer and chairman of the board as it evolved into a modern hospital.
 By 1921, he had retired but remained on the board.
 He played host to Princess Mary when she visited the Infirmary in October 1922.
+He was First Vice-president of Yorkshire Cancer Research from 1925 to his death.
 He was a member of the Court and Council of the university and chairman of the Law Committee.
 His daughter, Frances Grace Lupton (1893–1937) attended Prior's Field School and Somerville College, Oxford and was training as a solicitor in 1918 before being awarded an MA in 1920.
 His only surviving son Captain Charles Roger Lupton was killed in action in 1918.

 In 1915–1916, while Lord Mayor of Leeds, Lupton raised money to enlarge the military hospital at Chapel Allerton.
 He inspected troops with his brothers in Colsterdale in the Yorkshire Dales in support of the Leeds Pals battalion.

 A Liberal, he became a Liberal-Unionist at the time of the First Home Rule Bill.
 In 1918 he was Deputy-Lieutenant for the West Riding of Yorkshire.
 He was granted the Freedom of the City in 1926.
 He was the city council's Chairman of the Improvements Committee and promoted the construction of Leeds Outer Ring Road in the post-war years and the widening of the Upper and Lower Headrows.
 He lived at Carr Head in Roundhay and left his art collection to the City of Leeds in 1935.